Eric Rignot

-Eric J. Rignot is a chancellor professor of Earth system science at the University of California, Irvine, and senior research scientist for the Radar Science and Engineering Section at NASA's Jet Propulsion Laboratory.
+Eric J. Rignot is the Donald Bren, Distinguished and Chancellor Professor of Earth system science at the University of California, Irvine, and a Senior Research Scientist for the Radar Science and Engineering Section at NASA's Jet Propulsion Laboratory.
+He studies the interaction of the polar ice sheets in Greenland and Antarctica with global climate using a combination of satellite remote sensing (synthetic-aperture radar interferometry), airborne remote sensing (depth sounding radar, gravity), understanding of physical processes controlling glacier flow and ice melt in the ocean, field methods (multibeam echo sounding, CTD, AWS), and climate modeling (ISSM, MITgcm).
+He was elected at the National Academy of Sciences in 2018.

 Education

+Rignot had elementary school in Le Chambon-sur-Lignon, France where he was born in 1961 and completed his French Baccalaureat at Le Collège-Lycée Cévenol International in 1979.
 In 1985, Rignot studied an engineering degree at the École Centrale des Arts et Manufactures, Paris, France, where he took classes in physics, chemistry, math, and economics.
-After a year, he took Master of Science in Astronomy at the University of Paris VI Pierre et Marie Curie, Paris, France.
+After a year, he took Master of Science in astronomy at the University of Paris VI Pierre et Marie Curie, Paris, France.
 In 1987 and 1988 he took Master of Science in Electrical Engineering and Master of Science in Aerospace Engineering, consecutively, in the University of Southern California.
 It is also in the University of Southern California where he pursued Doctor of Philosophy in Electrical Engineering in 1991.